nathanonn/mcp-url-fetcher/README.md

 ### Common Issues

 1. **Connection errors**: Verify that the URL is accessible and correctly formatted
-2. **JSON parsing errors**: Confirm that the URL returns valid JSON
+2. **Conversion errors**: Some complex content may not convert cleanly between formats
 3. **Cross-origin issues**: Some websites may block requests from unknown sources

 ### Debug Mode